Toxicity vs. Maintenance

 What is toxicity?
 Anything your body cannot completely metabolize is toxicity.

-Metabolize means all the biochemical steps that result in rebuilt body parts as well as all the biochemical steps that result in energy to move the body.
-Furthermore, metabolism is all the steps of breaking down old body cells and tissues and eliminating them out of the body or recycling the biochemical parts.
+Metabolize means all the biochemical steps that result in the rebuilding of body parts, as well as all the biochemical steps that result in energy to move the body.
+Furthermore, metabolism is all the steps of breaking down old body cells and tissues and eliminating them from the body or recycling the biochemical parts.

 That is a big definition.
-Actually, considering the quadrillions of changes that occur every minute at the biochemical level that results in sophisticated life, it is a pretty concise definition.
+Actually, considering the quadrillions of changes that occur every minute at the biochemical level that result in sophisticated life, it is a pretty concise definition.

 Poor body posture and subluxations could also cause you stress, preventing complete metabolism.
-That’s right just about anything could have a toxic effect on your body.
-It’s theoretically possible then to lengthen life by getting your health up to a maintenance level where all the toxic stresses, imbalances and deficiencies are maximally reduced and metabolism is maximally occurring.
-One of the interesting concepts of maintenance is that a person stays corrected by taking certain regular health actions; not waiting until they don’t feel good and are stressed.
+That’s right, just about anything could have a toxic effect on your body.
+It’s theoretically possible, then, to lengthen life by getting your health up to a maintenance level where all the toxic stresses, imbalances, and deficiencies are maximally reduced and metabolism is maximally occurring.
+One of the interesting concepts of maintenance is that a person stays healthy by taking certain regular health actions, not waiting until they don’t feel good and are stressed.
 One is then operating in a healthier, happier condition and is better able to handle life.
 It is part of success.

 So again I ask you – If you could achieve perfect physical health or close to it, how might this benefit you?